openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 What you'll need
 ----------------

-MAAS can work at any scale, from a test deployment using nothing but `LXD on a single machine <http://conjure-up.io/>`__ to thousands of machines deployed across multiple regions.
+MAAS can work at any scale, from a test deployment using a handful of machines to thousands of machines deployed across multiple regions.

 It's our intention to build a useful minimal deployment of OpenStack, capable of both performing some real work and scaling to fit more ambitious projects.